 This post may include affiliate links.
 Please see our complete disclosure here.

-Creamy and Low FODMAP Lobster Mac n’ Cheese
+Creamy & Low FODMAP Lobster Mac n’ Cheese

 Choose Your Pasta, Choose Your Cheese

 The pasta will be a low FODMAP gluten-free option of course, but you can choose shapes!
 I have used elbows, tiny shells as well as casarecce (kind of a short, twisted rope shape).
 They all work.

 As far as cheese I am going to ask you to be a little more specific.
 The lobster demands an elegant flavor profile from the cheese; ones that enhance the seafood and Gruyere and mild white cheddar do the trick.

 Note that you will cook the lobsters first and then use the water to cook the pasta.
 All that lobster-y goodness maximized!